reframe-hpc/reframe/docs/config_reference.rst

   A list of `environment module objects <#module-objects>`__ to be loaded before running a regression test on this partition.

+.. js:attribute:: .systems[].partitions[].timelimit

+   :required: No
+   :default: ``""``

+   The time limit for the jobs submitted on this partition.

 .. js:attribute:: .systems[].partitions[].variables

    :required: No